PRIVACY POLICY

 3. CATEGORIES OF PERSONAL DATA

-In the course of our business activities, we may collect and process the following categories of personal data:
+3.1 In the course of our business activities, we may collect and process the following categories of personal data:

-3.1 Artists, Composers and Rights Holders
+3.2 Artists, Composers and Rights Holders - We may collect:

 • Full name and professional name;